alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 Disclaimers
 ---------------------------------------------------------------------

-* This is based off what I believe grad school is like, but my model could be incorrect.
+* This is based on what I believe grad school is like, but my model could be incorrect.
 * This is specific to machine learning PhDs.
 ML is in a very unique position that doesn't generalize to other fields.
 Extrapolate with caution.